No serious health effects linked to mRNA Covid vaccines: Study

 Patient medical records were searched electronically and analysts carried out chart reviews of specific health outcomes to verify the medical problem and to assess whether it started before or after vaccination.

-The study authors highlighted their findings of cases of confirmed myocarditis and pericarditis among young individuals, as that has become an outcome of concern.
+The study authors highlighted their findings about cases of confirmed myocarditis and pericarditis among young individuals, as that has become an outcome of a concern.

 The VSD study identified 34 such cases in patients 12 to 39 years old; 85 per cent of them were male and 82 per cent hospitalised (for a median of 1 day), and nearly all recovered by the time the chart review took place.